 - The proportion of the working age population with no or minimal qualifications has been decreasing steadily.

-- The number of people completing an apprenticeship in London has grown rapidly, but remains far below that in most other regions of England.
+- The number of people completing an apprenticeship in London during 2018/19 was significantly lower than for other years, mirroring the reduction in all other regions of England.

 - The inequalities in income and wealth in London are even more stark than the national picture.